“I’m not saving for retirement now. I have other things to worry about,” said so many 25 year olds.

 Time is on your side

-For young people in their 20s and 30s, what I hear the most is crickets – I don’t hear anything about saving for retirement.
+For young people, what I hear the most is crickets – I don’t hear anything about saving for retirement.
 There is one reason why this is a fatal mistake: time.
 Time is on your side when you are young.
 The older you are, the less time you have to save for retirement.

 “Older Millennials — those born in the early 1980s — will need about $1.8 million salted away to maintain their standard of living in retirement while younger Millennials — those born in the late 1990s — will need upwards of $2.5 million, according to various studies, estimates and experts.” — Says Robert Powell in this USA Today article.

-Based on historical performance, in order to grow your money through investments to have enough saved for retirement, you need to invest over time.
+Based on historical performance, in order to grow your money through investments to have enough saved for retirement, you need to invest over time – a lot of time.
 The more time you have to save the better off you are because of compound interest.

 Because of compound interest, over time, steady, modest savings can grow into a sizable retirement nest egg that would not grow if you just saved it under your mattress or in a savings account without compounding interest.